Acorn squash – A sweet and nutrient-packed carbReading time: 8 min

-Acorn squash features flesh that is sweet, orange-yellow in color, and slightly nutty in taste.
+Acorn squash features sweet flesh, orange-yellow in color, and slightly nutty in taste.

 If you haven’t eaten it, you should do it.
 You will love its flavor.